Stealth Decoy Reader

 Device Layout & Reader Compatibility

 The reader arrives fully assembled, tested, and ready to operate.
-Reader compatibility depends on the backplate model selected.
-PPE currently offers backplates for these HID Global readers:
+Reader compatibility depends on the backplate model selected and the reader mode configured in firmware.
+PPE currently offers backplates for the following readers:

 Example installation in HID Global 20KTKS-03-000000 reader: